baibhavbista/gai-workcycles/README.md

 # WorkCycles Productivity App

 WorkCycles is an offline-first **Electron 27** desktop application (macOS & Windows) built with React 18 + TypeScript.
-It helps you run UltraWorking-style work cycles while staying entirely local—sessions, voice notes, and embeddings are stored in SQLite / LanceDB on your device.
+It helps you run UltraWorking-style work cycles while staying entirely local—sessions, voice notes, and cycle data are stored in SQLite on your device.

 ## 🎯 Overview